wangjie212/TSSOS/README.md

 Options:
 nb: specify the first nb variables to be binary variables (satisfying xi^2=1)
 TS: "block" by default (using the maximal chordal extension), "MD" (using approximately smallest chordal extensions), false (without term sparsity)
+quotient: true (work in the quotient ring by computing Gröbner basis), false
 solution: true (extract an (approximate optimal) solution), false (don't extract an (approximate optimal) solution)

 One can also exploit correlative sparsity and term sparsity simultaneously, which is called the CS-TSSOS hierarchy.